saidanuur/saidanuur/README.md

 - 👋 Hi, I’m @saidanuur
 - 👀 I’m interested in coding and gaming.
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me via linkedin
+- 📫 You can reach me via linkedin

 <!---
 saidanuur/saidanuur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.